wogsland/GiftBox/README.md

 ## <a id="set-up"></a>Set Up

+PHP 7 is required and can be found [here](http://php-osx.liip.ch/).

 Fork this repo and clone it to `/Library/Webserver/Documents/` or your favorite location.
 The add the remote